mercury0114/c_project_compiler/README.md

 # c_project_compiler

-This is a simple tool which allows you to build **small** C projects without requiring to have BUILD/Makefile files.
+This is a simple tool which compiles and runs **small** C projects without requiring to have BUILD/Makefile files.

 To use the tool for running your binary `main.c`: